 The Trinamool’s use of this khela hobe slogan coined by a Bangladeshi politician with pronounced Islamist and anti-Hindu leanings is in itself very significant.

-Many feel that by deliberately choosing a day that marked the beginning of what is called the ‘Great Calcutta Killings’ (read this ), Banerjee is attempting to send a not-so-subtle message to Hindus of Bengal.
+Many feel that by deliberately choosing a day that marked the beginning of what is called the ‘Great Calcutta Killings’ (read this eye-witness account), Banerjee is attempting to send a not-so-subtle message to Hindus of Bengal.

 In the recently-held assembly polls, a majority of the Hindus of Bengal voted for the BJP.
 The Trinamool bagged 47.9 per cent of the votes polled — or more than 2.87 crore of the 5.99 crore votes that were cast went to the Trinamool.